Xilinx/SDAccel-Tutorials/docs/Pathway3/Emulation.md

 ## Next Step

 After you perform emulation, generate the Profile Summary and Timeline Trace reports for further debugging and optimization.
-For details on how to generate and view these reports, refer to the [Generate Profile And Trace Reports](./ProfileAndTraceReports.md) lab.
+For details on how to generate and view these reports, refer to the [Generating Profile And Trace Reports](./ProfileAndTraceReports.md) lab.

 </br>
 <hr/>